 It is a Pentecostal church founded on solid doctrine.
 One of their main focuses is evangelism.
 The church is currently ministering to children in the community.
 Every Saturday they provide lunch and then teach them about God.
 It is a church that believes in expanding the Kingdom of God, and they already have two small church plants as a result of their work.
 They currently have a plan to plant a church in a village where there is no evangelical church.
 They were given the opportunity to enter that community through a clothing drive where they took clothes, shoes, and food to give to the people of the village as they preached the Gospel.

-Also, as part of the church’s ministry some members go every week to the local hospital to preach the Gospel and bring hope to those who are ill.
-The church dreams of not only helping the community spiritually but also giving their members tools so they can leave their comfort zone and go reach those in need.
-They want to reach their community through different strategies, including training people in marketable skills such as carpentry, beauty salon, etc.
+Also, as part of the church’s ministry, some members go every week to the local hospital to preach the Gospel and bring hope to those who are ill.
+The church dreams of not only helping the community spiritually, but also giving their members tools in order to reach those in need.
+They want to reach their community through different strategies, including training people in marketable skills.

 Home Based Care